DimitarGrozev5/not-alone-frontend/README.md

 - **auth** - Adds the `Authorization` header and attaches the current user JWT
 - **notJSON** - `sendRequest` authomaticaly passes the provided body through `JSON.stringify`. **notJSON** overwrites this behaviour.
 - **getCache** - This option pulls data from the cache for the specific url.
 This is useful when a _cache first, then network data_ fetching strategy is being implemented.
+- **trySync** - the `sendRequest`function will atempt to create a **Background Synchronization Task** instead of making a fetch request.
+The Service Worker will carry on the fetch request when an internet connection is available.

 ### useLongPress Hook